3D-Beacons/3d-beacons-client/README.md

 #### Setup local environment

 Copy over the example file and update the values for `MONGO_PASSWORD` and `PROVIDER`.
+The `MONGO_PASSWORD` will be the password used for connecting to the MongoDB instance, which is included in the docker container (i.e. no need to install MongoDB separately).
+The `PROVIDER` is the name that will group all the models together, e.g. AlphaFold models have "AFDB" as provider, while SWISS-MODEL models have "SWISS-MODEL" as provider.
+This name will be used by the 3D-Beacons front-end, and any other data services using the 3D-Beacons Network to label your models.

 ```
 cp .env.example .env